dylannguyen4/ctf-writeups/OverTheWire/Bandit/Level11-20.md

 To access port 30001 on localhost using SSL, use `openssl s_client -crlf -connect localhost:30001`.
 Once you have connected, enter `BfMYroe26WYalil77FoDi9qh59eK5xNr`.

 The password is `cluFn7wTiGryunymYOu4RcffSxQluehd`

+# Bandit 16
+Access the next challenge using `ssh bandit16@bandit.labs.overthewire.org -p 2220` and password `cluFn7wTiGryunymYOu4RcffSxQluehd`.

+Find all open ports between ports 31000 to 32000 using `nmap localhost -p 31000-32000`.
+After running this command, you can see that ports 31046, 31518, 31691, 31790, and 31960 are open.

+To find which of these ports use SSL, run `nmap -sV localhost -p 31046,31518,31691,31790,31960`.
+This command may take a while.
+Once this command is complete, find the port that does not echo and connect to it.
+Use `openssl s_client -crlf -connect localhost:31790`.
+Once you have connected, submit the password of `cluFn7wTiGryunymYOu4RcffSxQluehd`

+Once you are done, the server will return a private SSH key.
+Make sure to copy this, add it to the file `sshkey` on your own computer, and run `chmod 600 sshkey` to ensure it has the proper permissions

+# Bandit 17
+Login to the next challenge using `ssh bandit17@bandit.labs.overthewire.org -p 2220 -i sshkey`.
+This assumes that your key obtained from the previous level is saved in the file `sshkey`.

+To find the line that has been changed between the files, run `diff passwords.old passwords.new`.

+The password is `kfBf3eYk5BPBRzwjqutbbfE887SVc5Yd`

+# Bandit 18
+Access the next challenge with `ssh bandit18@bandit.labs.overthewire.org -p 2220` and password `kfBf3eYk5BPBRzwjqutbbfE887SVc5Yd`.

+As you are being logged out when you ssh in, you need to run the command when you login.
+To run commands through ssh, just append them to the end of your ssh command.
+The full command that needs to be used would be `ssh bandit18@bandit.labs.overthewire.org -p 2220 cat readme`

+The password is `IueksS7Ubh8G3DCwVzrTd8rAVOwq3M5x`

+# Bandit 19
+Access the next challenge with `ssh bandit19@bandit.labs.overthewire.org -p 2220` and password `IueksS7Ubh8G3DCwVzrTd8rAVOwq3M5x`.

+Running the file `bandit20-do` allows you to run a command as bandit20.
+With this file, we can use `./bandit20-do cat /etc/bandit_pass/bandit20` to get the password for the next level.

+The password is `GbKksEFF4yrVs6il55v6gwY5aVje5f0j`

+# Bandit 20
+Access the next challenge with `ssh bandit21@bandit.labs.overthewire.org -p 2220` and password `GbKksEFF4yrVs6il55v6gwY5aVje5f0j`.

+In order to run two commands, you will need a one terminal trying to connect and one terminal running the server.
+To run the server you can use `screen echo "GbKksEFF4yrVs6il55v6gwY5aVje5f0j` | nc -vlp 12345".
+Once you do that, press Ctrl + A then D. Then, run `./suconnect 12345`.

+The password is `GbKksEFF4yrVs6il55v6gwY5aVje5f0j`